Variational characterization of the critical curve for pinning of random polymers: Variational formulas: Proof of Theorem Variational formulas: Proof of Theorem 1.4

 Then

-We know from (\ref{zflink}) and the nonnegativity of $f^\mathrm{que}(\beta, h)$ that $z^\mathrm{que}(\beta,h) \leq 1$, and we are interested in knowing when it is $<1$, respectively, $=1$ (recall (\ref{LDdefs})).
-Hence, the sign of the r.h.s. of (\ref{hSsum}) for $z \uparrow 1$ will be important as the next lemma shows.
+We know from (\ref{zflink}) and the nonnegativity of $f^\mathrm {que}(\beta, h)$ that $z^\mathrm{que}(\beta,h) \leq1$, and we are interested in knowing when it is $<1$, respectively, $=1$ [recall (\ref{LDdefs})].
+Hence, the sign of the right-hand side of (\ref{hSsum}) for $z \uparrow1$ will be important as the next lemma shows.